 What Is Topsoil?

 What is Topsoil?
 Topsoil is the upper layer of soil, usually between 2 to 8 inches in depth, that contains most of the ground’s nutrients and fertility.
+If you have poor soil in your garden and want to begin planting veg or laying turf, buying fresh topsoil will ensure your plants will get a great start.

 Topsoil formation is an incredibly slow process, typically taking 100 years for every inch of soil.
 It is formed from the weathering of rocks and the subsequent addition of organic material from decaying plants and animals.
 This enriches the soil and adds the nutrients essential to support plant life.